 If you have a 10-year horizon (or longer), I suggest that an optimal diversification strategy would be to put half the money in real estate and the other half in long-term growth funds.
 But this depends on your personal situation.

 If you have long-term money but you simply don’t have the stomach to keep all those assets in equity funds or real estate, no problem.
 Water your portfolio down with bonds and cash.
 This is not a way to maximize your return.
 It’s a way to provide the best return with minimal discomfort.
-There is nothing wrong with this approach but it is absolutely not the way to get the best return for your long-term money.
+There is nothing wrong with this approach if you can afford it.

 Bottom line.
 Convention wisdom tells you to diversify your portfolio by holding cash, bonds and equity.
 This might be great to reduce your anxiety.
 It won’t however help you achieve your long-term goals as much as using long-term investments to achieve long-term goals.